AlcoholRehabHelp Logo

 Why is Step Four of AA Necessary?

-Step four is necessary because a personal inventory is crucial in understanding how you will grow spiritually in your recovery.
-You decide in this step what parts of your character to retain and emphasize and which parts to modify or discard entirely.
+Step four is necessary because a personal inventory is crucial in understanding how you’ll grow spiritually in your recovery.
+You decide in this step what parts of your character to retain and emphasize what behavior to adjust or discard entirely.
+It helps you look back at your life and recognize the extent of addiction and its impact on your relationships.

-Step 4 allows you to form an honest overview of your character, which makes it a vital step in recovery.
+Step 4 lets you form an honest overview of your character moving forward.
 The things you learn about yourself in this step can help you through the next steps of your journey.

 Completing step 4 can help you achieve spiritual and personal growth to find harmony in yourself.
-Once you understand your moral inventory, you’ll be ready to head into the next step.
+Once you write down your moral inventory, you’ll be ready to head into the next step.

 Step 5 will focus on acknowledging one's past mistakes and wrongs.
 The next step will have you confess your mistakes to yourself, others, and God.